arunkd13/arunkd13.github.io/content/blog/access-raw-githubusercontent.md

 Jio broadband router under _Network > LAN > DNS servers_.
 Change the option to select _Use Below_ and enter Google's primary and secondary DNS servers viz.
 _8.8.8.8_ and _8.8.4.4._.
 The _DNS Servers_ setting seems to get reset to
 _Use DNS Proxy_, every time I reboot the router.
-TODO: I need to verify this a few more times and likely change the setting at my OS level in each device.
+So, finally I had to set the custom DNS directly on my PC.

+Unfortunately I have not yet figured out how to change the DNS on my Redmi Android phone.

 For some time, the DNS server change didn't seem to work.
 In this case, I got unblocked by using the [Tor Browser](https://www.torproject.org/).
 This doesn't